robotology/assistive-rehab/doc/mkdocs/data/virtual_demo.md

 - `start_occlusion`: to start the occluded imitation phase, where the robot keeps performing the exercise behind a panel and stops providing the verbal feedback;
 - `stop`: to stop the interaction.

+!!! tip
+    A different kind of interaction is also allowed, requiring the user to raise her/his hand to start the interaction.
+Such interaction includes the observation and the direct imitation phases, with the virtual robot _showing_ the exercise to perform and, right after, _performing_ the exercise while _providing a verbal feedback_ (this is the virtual version of the demo [Y1M5](Y1M5.md)).
+In this configuration, the command `start_with_hand` starts the interaction and, when the user raises her/his hand, the two phases are run in a row, one after the other, without waiting any additional command.

 The following picture shows an _example_ of interaction during the _direct_ and _occluded_ imitation phase:

 ![virtual-r1](https://user-images.githubusercontent.com/9716288/58812028-45868f80-8621-11e9-8c06-95df4f0a4d7e.gif)